 Faculty members have the responsibility to maintain an atmosphere conducive to learning in their classrooms and labs.
 Therefore, when, in the judgment of the instructor, a student's behavior undermines the learning atmosphere, the instructor may remove that student from the classroom for the remainder of the class period.

-Students who repeatedly undermine the learning environment, or whose disruptive behavior includes violence, threats, or harassment, may be subject to permanently failing the course.
-Students have the right to appeal an instructor's request for permanent removal from a course to the Vice President for Academic Affairs.
-Students should submit their appeal, in writing, to the Vice President for Academic Affairs within 48 hours (about 2 days) of their notification of removal or ejection.
+Students who repeatedly undermine the learning environment, or whose disruptive behavior includes violence, threats, or harassment, may be subject to permanent ejection from a course.
+Unless the instructor specifies otherwise, ejected students fail the course.
+Students have the right to appeal an instructor's request for permanent removal from a course to the vice president for academic affairs.